dd32/td-gh-ex/readme.txt

 === Cherish ===
 Contributors: Poena
-Tags: custom-colors, threaded-comments, custom-menu, translation-ready, custom-header, flexible-header, one-column, editor-style, featured-images, responsive-layout, accessibility-ready, blog
-License: Dual license: GNU General Public License v2 or later, and MIT License License URI: https://www.gnu.org/licenses/gpl-2.0.html, https://opensource.org/licenses/MIT Requires at least: WordPress 4.7
+License: Dual license: GNU General Public License v2 or later, and MIT License License URI: https://www.gnu.org/licenses/gpl-2.0.html, https://opensource.org/licenses/MIT Requires at least: 5.0
-Tested up to: WordPress 5.0.3
+Tested up to: 5.2
-Requires PHP: 5.2
+Requires PHP: 5.6
 Copyright 2014-2019 Carolina Nymark

-Cherish is an accessible, full width responsive theme with a fixed top menu.
+Cherish is an accessibility ready, full width responsive theme with a fixed top menu.

 = Description ==
-Cherish is an accessible, full width, responsive theme with a fixed top menu.
+Cherish is an accessibility ready, full width, responsive theme with a fixed top menu.
 It has 3 widget areas in the footer and you can change the background color, title and link color of your posts and pages.
 Edit or disable your Call to Action area in the customizer, where you can also change colors, fonts, hide your post meta and upload your own logo.